brinsley-ngasi/2021-ss-ambidextrousorganization/Course work Presentation Version 0.md

 ---

+## Types of ambidexterity

+1. Structural
+1. Contextual

+---

 ## What ambidextrity requires of senior managers

 1. They must be able to accurately sense changes in their competitive environment.